pensjonatus/flash-fiction/blog/night-shadow.md

 ---
-title: 'Night Shadow'
+title: Night Shadow
 date: '2012-07-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 We were at the park at night, sitting on a small wall, waiting for nothing,